austinfennacy/project-fennacy/README.md

 next.js framework?
 - official react docs reccomend it for [static and server-rendered applications](https://reactjs.org/docs/create-a-new-react-app.html#nextjs)
 - not sure if it will be the right tool given backend considerations, but I don't know enough about it to be sure
+  - **update** - it's absolutely not the right tool, I'm not building a static server-rendered app
 - yagni? kiss?
 - **considering education**: it's important to have a thorough understanding of the "vanilla" core tools such as react, so while next.js could likely make life easier in certain use cases, given that a strong focus on this project is learning about tools like react, I will not use next.js.
 I want to use this project to really learn about React, and I may as well focus on vanilla unencumbered React.